Gaza Hunger Crisis and Ethical Food Advertising: Why Brands Should Use Greyscale Messaging

 2. Apply the "GreyPlate" LUT - a simple, one-click tool to convert ads to greyscale.

-3. Insert short, clear context tags explaining the greyscale use.
+3. Insert short, clear context tags that explain the use of greyscale.

 4. Update ad server metadata, labeling ads "Conflict-Safe Greyscale."